-Upon completion of the course requirements within the specified time limits, a final grade will be assigned on the basis of the students total performance.
-If the course requirements are not completed within the specified time limits, then the "I" will be changed to an "F" (for a course which awards letter grades of "A", "B", "C", "D", or "F" and the cumulative and adjusted grade point average will be recalculated accordingly or the "I" will be changed to a "U" (for a pass/fail course which awards a grade of "S" or "U".
+Upon completion of the course requirements within the specified time limits, a final grade will be assigned on the basis of the student's total performance.
+If the course requirements are not completed within the specified time limits, then the "I" will be changed to an "F" (for a course which awards letter grades of "A", "B", "C", "D", or "F") and the cumulative and adjusted grade point average will be recalculated accordingly or the "I" will be changed to a "U" (for a pass/fail course which awards a grade of "S" or "U").
 An "I" cannot be removed by reenrolling in the course.

-W: This symbol indicates that the student was permitted to withdraw from the course without penalty with the approval of the registrar up to the published last day to withdraw without academic penalty as published in the semester calendar.
+- W This symbol indicates that the student was permitted to withdraw from the course without penalty.
+The "W" will be allowed only with the approval of the registrar and is available up to the date published in the most current version of the semester calendar as the last day to withdraw without academic penalty.
 Withdrawals without penalty may be permitted after this period in documented hardship cases only with the approval of the registrar.
 A course in which a grade of "W" has been assigned will not be included in the calculation of the student's scholastic average.
+This notation will be printed on the final class roll after authorization by the registrar. - WF This symbol indicates that the student was permitted to withdraw from a course after the first 28 working days (including registration days) of the semester with the approval of the registrar.
+The grade of "WF" is counted as an "F" in the calculation of the student's scholastic average.
 This notation will be printed on the final class roll after authorization by the registrar.
+To change a "WF" to a "W", students may appeal to the academic standing committee for consideration of unusual circumstances.

-- WF: This symbol indicates that the student was permitted to withdraw from a course after the first 28 working days (including registration days) of the semester with the approval of the registrar.
-The grade of WF is counted as an F in the calculation of the student's scholastic average.
-This notation will be printed on the final class roll after authorization by the registrar. - S: This symbol indicates satisfactory completion of a non-degree credit course and is not included in the calculation of the scholastic average.
-It also indicates satisfactory completion of certain credit laboratory-type courses specifically designated by overall faculty action. - U: This symbol indicates unsatisfactory completion of a non-degree credit course and is not included in the calculation of the scholastic average.
-It also indicates unsatisfactory completion of certain credit laboratory-type courses specifically designated by overall faculty action. - IP: This symbol indicates progress in a non-degree credit course, but not sufficient to meet the prerequisite requirements for the succeeding course and is not included in the calculation of the scholastic average.
-Used for developmental studies courses in Learning Support Program only. - V: This symbol indicates that the student was given permission to audit the course and is not included in the calculation of the scholastic average.
+- S This symbol indicates satisfactory completion of a non-degree credit course and is not included in the calculation of the scholastic average.
+It also indicates satisfactory completion of certain credit laboratory-type courses specifically designated by overall faculty action. - U This symbol indicates unsatisfactory completion of a non-degree credit course and is not included in the calculation of the scholastic average.
+It also indicates unsatisfactory completion of certain credit laboratory-type courses specifically designated by overall faculty action. - This symbol indicates progress in a non-degree credit course, but not sufficient to meet the prerequisite requirements for the succeeding course and are not included in the calculation of the scholastic average.
+Used for developmental studies courses in Learning Support Program only. - V This symbol indicates that the student was given permission to audit the course and is not included in the calculation of the scholastic average.
 Students may not transfer from audit to credit status or vice versa.